syl20bnr/spacemacs-elpa-mirror/melpa/math-symbols-readme.txt

 - M-x math-symbols-to-tex-unicode-region

-You can also input various styled mathematical symbols by input methods, or by specifying region or string, as shown in the following examples.
+You can also input various styled mathematical symbols by input methods, or by specifying region or string.

+- M-x toggle-input-method + math-symbols-italic (or script, etc.)
+- M-x math-symbols-italic-region
+- (math-symbols-italic-string "target string")

 * Examples: